Cambridge District Scout Archives

 Pipe smoking was seen as being healthier than cigarettes.
 Pipe smokers were portrayed as people of maturity and deliberation.
 The act of smoking a pipe does not lend itself to the intemperate needs of ‘a quick drag’ and gives pause to sentences which allow or imply considered thought, as does the use of the pipe to physically punctuate the points raised.

-I have located two, and as yet only two, pictures of a Cambridge Scouter with a cigarette.
+I have located few, I was able to say only two, pictures of a Cambridge Scouter with a cigarette.

 An invitation to Old Scouts to gather in Cambridge in 1935 was ‘devoted to a Smoking Concert, to which we hope old Scouts will contribute items.
 It is hoped that many Scouters and Rovers will be present to meet former members of their Troops and Groups.
 During the evening a suggestion for the formation of a Local Old Scout Branch will be discussed.’
 The term Smoking Concert was dated if not yet defunct and implied male only discussion whilst listening to music.
 In Cambridge and Oxford it remained as a term for a review.